Sarthak1315/Tech-Ocean/README.md

 ## Services

-- **Web Development:** From simple landing pages to complex web applications, we create responsive and scalable websites using the latest technologies.
+- **Web Development:** From simple landing pages to complex web applications, we create responsive and scalable websites using the latest technologies such as PHP, MySQL, and ASP.NET.

-- **App Development:** Whether it's iOS, Android, or cross-platform development, we build customized mobile applications that enhance user experience and drive business growth.
+- **App Development:** we build customized mobile applications using Flutter, we build customized mobile applications that enhance user experience and drive business growth.

 ## Live Demos